-For the 1-minute MAG average, we will use an M-Estimator with a Huber influence function (e.q.
-7), since it exhibits a higher breakdown point of 50% with no loss of efficiency relative to HL.
+For the 1-minute MAG average, we will also use the same M-Estimator with a Huber influence function.
 Based on experience with DSCOVR operations, the computation time is expected to be easily fast enough.
-The HL method will be used as a backup in case the M-Estimator fails to converge (see Section 4).
-But, this is expected to be very rare.
+Again, the Hodges-Lehmann (HL) method will be used as a backup in case the M-Estimator fails to converge.